SagarBobade/Terraform/README.md

 * There are many providers - AWS, Azure, Kia, GCP, Alibaba etc. There are over 100 providers are there.

 ## Commands
-1. `Terraform Refresh` - Usage : terraform refresh - Gets updated state of infrastructure from the provider.
+1. **Terraform Refresh** - Usage : `terraform refresh` - Gets updated state of infrastructure from the provider.
-2. Terraform Plan - Usage : terraform plan [options]- Creates execution plan.
+2. **Terraform Plan** - Usage : `terraform plan -var-file dev-env.tfvars` - Creates execution plan.
 Determines what actions are necessary to achieve the desired state.
-3. Terraform Apply - Usage : terraform apply [options] [plan file] - Executes the plan.
+3. **Terraform Apply** - Usage : `terraform apply -var-file dev-env.tfvars` - Executes the plan.
-4. Terraform Destroy - Usage : terraform destroy [options] - Destroy the infrastructure sequentially, we dont have to know in which order you need to delete the resources.
+4. **Terraform Destroy** - Usage : `terraform destroy -var-file dev-env.tfvars` - Destroy the infrastructure sequentially, we dont have to know in which order you need to delete the resources.
-5. Terraform init - Usage : Used to execute this command after a module gets added or updated.
+5. **Terraform init** - Usage : Used to execute this command after a module gets added or updated.
-6. Terraform State - Usage : terraform maintains the current state and desired state.
+6. **Terraform State** - Usage : terraform maintains the current state and desired state.
-   - Terraform State list - Usage : used to list the provider resources
+   - `terraform state list` - Usage : `terraform state list` -  used to see what resources are currently present.
-   - Terraform State show - Usage : used to see details of particular resource
+   - `terraform state show` - Usage : `terraform state show aws_vpc.dev-vpc` - used to see details of particular resource
-   - Terraform State mv - Usage : terraform state mv [options] SOURCE DESTINATION
+   - `terraform state mv` - Usage : used to rename or move resource.
-   - Terraform State rm - Usage : TO ADD HERE
+   - `terraform state rm` - Usage : TO ADD HERE
-   - Terraform State pull - Usage : TO ADD HERE
+   - `terraform state pull` - Usage : TO ADD HERE
-   - Terraform State push - Usage : TO ADD HERE
+   - `terraform state push` - Usage : TO ADD HERE
-   - Terraform State replace-provider - Usage : TO ADD HERE
+   - `terraform state replace-provider` - Usage : TO ADD HERE

 For development, you should install Terraform plugin in VSCode IDE.